folkertm/livetest/README.rst

 Fork Notes, 2020/07/11; 12:35 MESZ

 First, the links to the pythonpaste,org website are dead.
 Second, the fork is incompatible with Python 3.
 This issue is known.
+On the English Wikipedia you can find the following article https://en.wikipedia.org/wiki/Python_Paste